sdiehl/wiwinwlh/tutorial.md

 bits in a pointer to the closure to store information that can be read off from the bits of pointer itself before jumping into or access the info tables.
-For thunks this can be information like whether it is evaluated to WHNF or not, for constructors it contains the constructor tag (if it fits) to avoid a info table lookup.
+For thunks this can be information like whether it is evaluated to WHNF or not, for constructors it contains the constructor tag (if it fits) to avoid an info table lookup.

 Depending on the architecture the tag bits are either the last 2 or 3 bits of a